 Now, in the 21st century, you don’t have to be rich to travel, which is why budget accommodation such as hostels provide such an incredible service to travellers of all ages.

-To get a better understanding of the difference between traditional youth hostels and modern day backpacker’s hostels, you might want to read: Youth Hostels vs. Backpacker’s Hostels.
+To get a better understanding of the difference between traditional youth hostels and modern day backpacker’s hostels, you might want to read this hostel guide: Youth Hostels vs. Backpacker’s Hostels.

 Hostels come in all shapes and sizes!
 Which makes answering the question, ‘what is a hostel?’ pretty tricky!